Resonator reset in circuit QED by optimal control for large open quantum systems: Open GRAPE with Runge-Kutta integration

-We now turn to a simple analysis of the scaling with system size $d$ of the standard approach versus the present Runge-Kutta integration method.
+We now turn to an evaluation of the scaling with system size $d$ of the standard approach versus the present Runge-Kutta integration method.
 For simplicity, we neglect the efficiency gain that can be obtained in both cases from taking advantage of the sparse character of matrices.
 We also take the complexity of the multiplication and exponentiation of $n\times n$ matrices to be $\mathcal{O}(n^3)$.
 Better scaling can be obtained from state-of-the-art algorithms, resulting in improvements for both the standard approach and the present Runge-Kutta integration method.

-In the standard Liouville-space approach, the matrix exponentiation involved in computing the superoperators $\hat L_j$ of dimensions $d^2 \times d^2$ has a complexity $\mathcal{O}(d^6)$.
+In the standard approach were the density operator is represented as a vector, the matrix exponentiation involved in computing the superoperators $\hat L_j$ of dimensions $d^2 \times d^2$ has a complexity $\mathcal{O}(d^6)$.
 For the ${N}$ piecewise constant steps of the controls, the total complexity is therefore

 In contrast, the Runge-Kutta integration approach described here requires the products of operators represented by $d \times d$ matrices.
 One caveat of this method is that the calculation is specific to the given input state $\rho(0)$.
 The complexity of this approach can then be estimated as